dproctor/personal-website/books.md

 - [Mortality and morbidity in the 21st century](https://www.brookings.edu/wp-content/uploads/2017/03/6_casedeaton.pdf)
   (Brookings)
-- The Last Campaign: Robert F. Kennedy and 82 Days That Inspired America (Thurston Clarke).
-I believe this was recommended by Zack Rosen.
 - How I Wish I'd Taught Maths: Lessons Learned from Research, Conversations with Experts, and 12 Years of Mistakes (Craig Barton)
 - How to Lose a Country: The 7 Steps from Democracy to Dictatorship (Ece